prairie-guy/parallel_zip/README.md

 # parallel_zip

-**A Python wrapper for GNU parallel that naturally embeds complex shell code into Python Scripts or Jupyter Notebooks (no delimiter hell).
-Features parameter substitution, environment substitution, and cross-product generation (to replace shell loops).
-Useful for bioinformatics and data science pipelines running third-party Unix Programs**
+**A Python wrapper for GNU parallel that naturally embeds shell code into Python scripts or Jupyter notebooks (no delimiter hell).
+Features parameter substitution, environment substitution, and cross-product generation to eliminate shell loops.
+Ideal for bioinformatics and data science pipelines using Unix tools.**

 **Author**: C. Bryan Daniels (quendor_at_nandor.net)